Absentee ballot: Canada

 The ability to vote when in-person voting is not possible was first introduced with the federal Military Voters Act in 1917, giving all Canadian soldiers and their spouses the right to vote.
 Public servants became eligible in 1970.
 The right was further extended to civilian support personnel on Canadian Forces bases in the 1977.
 In 1993, Bill C-114 extended the special ballot vote (Special Voting Rules) by mail to all Canadian citizens.

 Use of special voting rules including vote by mail has grown with each election.
 In the 42nd general election (2015), the number of voters increased by 117 percent over the previous election to roughly 619,000.
 This number grew to roughly 660,000 in the 43rd election (2019) representing 3.6 percent of electors.

+Czech Republic

+In the Czech Republic voters have several options to cast their vote in absence.
+Since 2003, it has been possible to use voter card (cz. voličský průkaz) to vote at different polling station.
+Voter cards can be used in all elections except for municipal elections.
+In the case of Presidential elections and elections to the Chamber of Deputies, electors with voter card can cast their ballots in person at any open polling station within or outside of Czech borders, even outside their district.
+For elections to the European parliament, voting is possible at any polling station within the country.
+In case of regional elections and elections to the Senate, it is possible only within their assigned electoral district.

+Postal voting was established in the Czech Republic in 2024.
+It is available to all voters living or stationed abroad.
+It can be used in elections to the Chamber of Deputies, Presidential elections and elections to the European Parliament.

+If electors cannot attend the polling station due to health limitations, they can request portable ballot box.
+Two members of the electoral committee then take the portable box and allow the voter to vote from their home or medical facility.

 Estonia

 Since 2005, Estonia has allowed voters to cast votes via the Internet (encrypted to protect voter anonymity); 2% of Estonians cast ballots via the Internet initially, and 44% did so in 2019.
 The Estonian Internet-voting system uses the Estonian national identity card, which is associated with a PINs unique to each voter: "all Estonians are issued a government ID with a scannable chip and a PIN number that gives them a unique online identity — they can use this identity to file their taxes or pay library fines or buy bus passes."

-The security of the Estonian I-voting system remains a matter of debate.
+The security of the Estonian I-voting system remains a matter of political debate.